 Before turning in after a day of travel, it’s time to do a little bit of stargazing.
 Drive up to Airport Mesa or to Two Trees Observing Area outside town.
 Both of these will give you wide open night sky views to enjoy the stars.
-(You could also visit a different Sedona stargazing spot or go stargazing at your hotel/Airbnb, depending on where you’re staying.)
+(You could also visit a different Sedona stargazing spot or go stargazing at your hotel/vacation rental, depending on where you’re staying.)

 Stay up as late as you have the energy for – but not too late because Day 2 of your 3 days in Sedona starts off early!

 Day 2: Warm Up Hiking & Cool Off Swimming